cara CLI Guide

 Interactive first-run wizard for provider/auth/network/channel setup.

-Wizard outcomes include local-chat, discord, telegram, and hooks.
+Wizard outcomes include local-chat, discord, telegram, matrix, and hooks.
 Use --force to overwrite an existing config file.
-For the full setup flow and decision guidance, use First Run.

 cara import